Sana küçük bir şey getirdim.

 - Don't you want a little excitement?

-- Tom looks a little nervous.
+- Tom is a little younger than your daughter.

 Tom benden biraz daha genç.